dywisor/fischstaebchen/README.rst

 * Union mounts (using aufs or overlayfs)

-  * Mount the rootfs, /usr or /etc as a combination of squashfs files, tarballs, a disk and backing memory (tmpfs or zram)
+  * Mount the rootfs, /usr, /var and/or /etc as a combination of squashfs files, tarballs, a disk and backing memory (tmpfs or zram)

     ..
 Note::